MaoZiming/papers/5-security/53-cryptography.md

 $$
 C=E(P, K)
 $$
-- Data: P, or plaintext
+- Data: $P$, or plaintext
-- Key: K
+- Key: $K$
-- Encryption algorithm: E
+- Encryption algorithm: $E$
-- Symmetric cryptography: use a single secret key shared by all parties with rights to access the data
+- Symmetric cryptography: use a **single secret key shared** by all parties with rights to access the data

 ## Public Key Cryptography